Explore Digital Forensic Science

 Requisite Knowledge Requirement/Conditional Acceptance

-In the application review process, all candidates for admission will be assessed for prior work experience and/or academic coursework that provides a solid foundation in the following three areas:
+In the application review process, all candidates for admission will be assessed for prior work experience and/or academic coursework that provides a solid foundation in the following areas:

-- Digital forensic investigative techniques
+- Digital forensic investigative techniques and laws

 Alumni of the Champlain College Online Master's in Digital Forensics program work in corporations, government organizations, law enforcement agencies, and municipalities nationwide, including: